SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: : An Automated Pipeline for Reconstructing Software Evolution

 \subsection{Automated Quality Assurance}

-To ensure the reliability and reproducibility of our evaluation, we rigorously validate each milestone testbed across three core dimensions:
+To ensure the reliability and reproducibility of our evaluation, we rigorously validate each milestone testbed and report the aggregate evidence across three core dimensions, complementing the per-milestone gates enforced in \cref{subsec:runtime-env}:

 \textbf{Milestone Graph Validity.} We verify the structural integrity of the reconstructed history.
-This includes confirming \textit{commit completeness} (100\% coverage of the target range), \textit{dependency consistency} (ensuring milestone dependencies respect underlying commit dependencies), and \textit{DAG correctness} (validating acyclicity).
+This includes confirming \textit{commit completeness} (100\% coverage of the preprocessed, eligible commit set), \textit{dependency consistency} (ensuring milestone dependencies respect underlying commit dependencies), and \textit{DAG correctness} (validating acyclicity).

 \textbf{Runtime Executability.} We ensure that errors stem from agent code, not infrastructure.
 We verify \textit{testbed compilability} by ensuring successful build and test collection in both states.
-We also strictly monitor execution logs to ensure environment-induced errors remain negligible.
+We also strictly monitor execution logs to ensure environment-induced errors remain negligible ($\leq$0.10\%).

 \textbf{Evaluation Reliability.} We assess the stability of the test suites.
 We achieve a high \textit{test collection rate} (87.1\%).
-We ensure \textit{test consistency} by validating a negligible Pass-to-Fail rate ($\leq$0.026\%) and filtering flaky tests through multiple runs.
-Finally, we enforce retained milestone to have at least one F2P or N2P test signal (details in Appendix~\ref{app:quality-assurance}).
+We ensure \textit{test consistency} by validating a negligible Pass-to-Fail rate ($\leq$0.026\%) and filtering flaky tests through three repeated runs.
+Finally, we require each retained milestone to expose at least one Fail-to-Pass (F2P) or None-to-Pass (N2P) test signal (details in Appendix~\ref{app:quality-assurance}).

-\section{\benchmark: Benchmarking Continuous Software Evolution}
+\section{\benchmark{}: Benchmarking Continuous Software Evolution}

 \benchmark{} introduces a novel evaluation paradigm designed to assess an agent's ability to evolve and maintain a software codebase over an extended lifecycle.
-As shown in \cref{fig:deveval-overview}, unlike traditional benchmarks that focus on resolving independent issues, \benchmark{} simulates a realistic, continuous development process where requirements arrive as a stream, and tasks have strict sequential dependencies.
+As shown in \cref{fig:deveval-overview}, unlike traditional benchmarks that focus on resolving independent issues, \benchmark{} simulates a realistic, continuous development process in which requirements arrive as a stream and tasks follow DAG-structured dependency constraints, allowing independent milestones to proceed in parallel.